How Does a Landlord Do a Background Check?

 HOW WE CAN HELP

-If a renter has been denied housing based on erroneous information that a landlord obtained from an automated background check, the team at Cohen and Mizrahi can work with clients to determine if they have fallen victim to algorithmic discrimination and potentially clear their records to get a roof over their heads and hold the companies that provided the inaccurate information financial liable for damages.
+If a renter has been denied housing based on erroneous information that a landlord obtained from an automated background check, the team at Consumer Attorneys can work with clients to determine if they have fallen victim to algorithmic discrimination and potentially clear their records to get a roof over their heads and hold the companies that provided the inaccurate information financially liable for damages.